VR Fire Safety Training for Airports: Ensuring Passenger Safety

 Let's Connect—It's Free!

 According to Panish, in 2007, the National Transportation Safety Board estimated a total of nearly 24 million flight hours.
-Of these 24 million hours, 6.84 of every 100,000 flight hours yielded an airplane crash, and 1.19 of every 100,000 yielded a fatal crash.
-This is down from an all-time high of 9.08 accidents per 100,000 hours in 1994.
+The statistics show that 6.84 out of 100,000 flight hours result in airplane crashes while 1.19 out of 100,000 result in fatal airplane crashes.
+The rate of accidents dipped to 9.08 accidents per 100,000 flight hours during 1994 but has continued to decline since then.

 The Challenges of Traditional Fire Safety Training